-- Know the vehicle type and try to request one which you are comfortable with.
+2. Know the vehicle type and try to request for one which you are comfortable with.

-- If you have to drive straight from the airport in the morning after a night flight, ensure you are alert - a cup of coffee or tea may perk you up!
+1. If you have to drive straight from the airport in the morning after a night flight, do have a cup of coffee or tea to perk yourself up!

 1ISOS Foundation-Global Road Safety Pocket Guide on ‘Road Safety Tips for Travellers’.